oskardudycz/event-driven.io/content/posts/2024-02-17--closing_the_books_in_practice/index.en.md

 **Closing the Books is the essence of Event Sourcing modelling.** Thanks to that, we can keep things short and thus run our system efficiently.
 We're slicing the lifetime of our process, marking the start and end of the lifecycle using events.

 In this article, I assume you have read/watched, or skimmed the above resources.
 I'll focus on the practical example using Marten.
-I know that's not entirely to say _"Go read that, before we talk", but really: _"Go read that"_.
+I know that's not entirely to say _"Go read that, before we talk"_, but really: _"Go read that"_.
 It took me three months to write the article, and a bit less to prepare the talk.
 Of course, this article may be enough to grab the concept, but there you find more nuanced considerations.

 **Still, we'll diverge from the accounting domain.** I started explaining Event Sourcing like many of us: using a Bank Account example.
 [But I stopped](/en/bank_account_event_sourcing/).
 It's a business domain that most of us believe in knowing how it works, but it's much different from what we may expect.